-Heating and hot water Repair category 1 Notes I am advised by the seller that the boiler is around five years old.
-The seller also advises that this is maintained on a service plan and was last serviced in November 2023.
-Purchasers should fully satisfy themselves in this regard.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 1 Notes I am advised by the Seller, the central heating boiler was replaced approximately two years ago and remains under manufacturer's warranty.
+It should be confirmed if this warranty is transferrable in favour of new owner's.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+I am further advised, a maintenance contract is in place for the central heating boiler which includes an annual service.
+The system was last serviced in November 2024.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor/engineer on an annual basis to ensure their safe and efficient operation.